 Every year, millions of Americans face tax fines and penalties for late or fraudulent tax returns.
 In fact, each year 7 million Americans fail to file their tax returns.
-And last year the IRS unearthed nearly 800 cases of tax fraud or evasion.
+And in 2019 the IRS unearthed 2,485 tax fraud cases in fiscal year 2019.

 The fines people have to pay on back taxes can be thousands of dollars.
 In other words, it’s easy to slip into tax debt.